NHERI-SimCenter/SimCenterDocumentation/docs/common/requirements/rWhale.rst

 rWhale Requirements
 ===================

-rWhale is the backend applications for the RDT application.
+rWhale is the backend applications for the R2D application.
 The requirements are related to section 1.3.10 of the SimCenter WBS.

 .. csv-table:: Requirements - rWhale
   :header: "#", "Description", "Source", "Priority", "Version"